cferdinandi/smooth-scroll/README.md

 smoothScroll.init({
 	speed: 500, // Integer.
 How fast to complete the scroll in milliseconds
 	easing: 'easeInOutCubic', // Easing pattern to use
-	updateURL: false, // Boolean.
+	updateURL: true, // Boolean.
 Whether or not to update the URL with the anchor hash on scroll
 	offset: 0, // Integer.
 How far to offset the scrolling anchor location in pixels
 	callbackBefore: function ( toggle, anchor ) {}, // Function to run before scrolling
 	callbackAfter: function ( toggle, anchor ) {} // Function to run after scrolling